-One way to answer that question is to answer question No 2: “How much am I, as a teacher, learning? - not just about the subject (that is actually less important) but about teaching, about children and about all the stuff life (and learning) is made up of - like motivation, discipline, values, self-esteem, beliefs, feelings, creativity, etc.
+This question should be internalized asked by every teacher to themselves.
+This learning is not just about the subject but about teaching, about children and about all the stuff life (and learning) is made up of – like motivation, discipline, values, self-esteem, beliefs, feelings, creativity etc.

 Let’s start with six beliefs we have: